riolubruh/YABDP4Nitro/README.md

 <br>Now all you have to do is paste your clipboard into the "About Me" section of your profile and click Save Changes!

 ![profile effects settings demonstration](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/7b2f8340-be41-4155-a0b5-77d37220d278)
-<br>(The menu will automatically populate with any new profile effects that Discord may add in the future.)

 Any other user of YABDP4Nitro with Fake Profile Effects enabled will now be able to see your profile effect!